 The Commissary and Trust Fund Department is responsible for the administration and operation of the agency’s commissaries and inmate trust fund.

-The inmate trust fund provides offenders access to personal funds for the purchase of commissary items, craft shop supplies, periodicals and subscriptions, some over-the-counter medications, and other approved expenditures.
-In Fiscal Year 2007, more than 1.8 million deposits totaling $101.2 million were received and processed.
+The inmate trust fund provides offenders access to personal funds for the purchase of commissary items, craft shop supplies, periodicals and subscriptions, some over-the-counter medications and other approved expenditures.
+In Fiscal Year 2009, more than 1.8 million deposits totaling $108.7 million were received and processed.
 An automated remittance system is used to encode, image, endorse and facilitate the electronic posting of the large number of deposits collected by the trust fund.

 In addition to supporting the commissary and trust fund operations, income from commissary sales is used to fund or supplement other offender programs.
-These include recreational activities, sports and fitness equipment, television equipment (located in common viewing areas), library books and supplies, and the Echo newspaper available to offenders.
+These include recreational activities, sports and fitness equipment, television equipment located in common viewing areas, library books and supplies, and The Echo newspaper for offenders.

 Contracts and Procurement Department

 The Contracts and Procurement Department is responsible for procuring the goods and services necessary to support the mission of the agency.
-Highly-trained certified purchasers and contract specialists approve, record and process purchases requisitioned by agency staff.
-The department's mission is to acquire the right goods and services, at the right time, and at the right price in accordance with laws, rules, policies, and sound business judgment.
+Certified purchasers and contract specialists approve, record and process purchases requisitioned by agency staff.
+The department’s mission is to acquire the right goods and services at the right time and at the right price in accordance with laws, rules, policies and sound business judgment.
 Agency requirements range from basic needs, such as food for offenders, to complex professional services and construction projects.

-The primary mission of the HUB Program is to promote full and equal business opportunities to historically underutilized businesses.
-HUBs, as defined by the Texas Comptroller of Public Accounts, are businesses that have been historically underutilized and have at least 51 percent ownership in the following groups:
+The mission of the HUB Program is to promote equal contracting opportunities with historically underutilized businesses.
+HUBs, as defined by the Texas Comptroller of Public Accounts, are businesses that have been historically underutilized and have at least 51 percent ownership by the following groups:

 - Asia-Pacific Americans